NVRC's art display program offers opportunities for local artists to showcase their work.

 The work is adjudicated by NVRC Cultural Services staff and selected artists will be notified.More information

-Please reach out to Neil Scott, Theatre & Events Supervisor and art display program lead, at 604-983-6455 or art-display@nvrc.ca.
+Please reach out to Neil Scott, Theatre Supervisor and art display program lead, at 604-983-6455 or art-display@nvrc.ca. - The application deadline for artwork exhibited from February to August: the first Wednesday in January.

 Art currently on display